chrnan6711/lasersite/3dinjection.md

 ### Instructions

 1. In your code, change `x'` to `xi` and `y'` into `zi` (not `yi`!).
-2. Paste the following code at the end of your code:
+2. Paste the following code at the end of your own code:

 <details>
   <summary>View code:</summary>